-The H. L. Miller Cantorial School and College of Jewish Music offers a five-year course of study that fosters spiritual growth while leading to cantorial investiture.
+The H. L. Miller Cantorial School and College of Jewish Music of The Jewish Theological Seminary offers a five-year course of study that fosters spiritual growth while leading to cantorial investiture.
 As a member of the clergy, the cantor leads the community in prayer; teaches liturgy, music, and a love of Judaism to young and old; officiates at life cycle events; and serves as a spiritual model and source of comfort.
 Cantors are authorities on Jewish music for the Jewish and general community.

 It should be noted that the curriculum of the H. L. Miller Cantorial School and the degree programs of the College of Jewish Music require full-time attendance.
 Part-time and nonmatriculated students may be accepted for admission under special circumstances and by permission of the director.